-Your rocket must not separate during the recovery phase of its flight, and must contain the eggs and altimeter plus the expended rocket motor all the way to the ground.
-It must recover by parachute (any number, any size).
-If structural pieces (not counting disposable recovery wadding) separate prior to landing the flight will be disqualified.
+Your rocket must separate into two or more portions during the recovery phase of its flight, and one of these portions must include both the eggs and altimeter.
+This portion must be recovered using two or more parachutes of equal size (diameters of canopies within two inches of each other).
+These parachutes can have different size center spill holes and different shroud line lengths, if desired.
+The other portion(s) of the rocket must recover safely using your choice of recovery device.
+If structural pieces (not counting disposable recovery wadding) or the rocket motor casing separate prior to landing, the flight will be disqualified.
 Breakage of fins or other parts on landing is not disqualifying.

-Time will be recorded from the moment of liftoff to the moment that the first part of the rocket touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the timers' sight.
+Time will be recorded from the moment of liftoff to the moment that the part of the rocket containing the eggs and altimeter touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the timers' sight.

 Rockets may not be controlled by human intervention; radio control is prohibited.
-If your rocket communicates with a ground-based computer during flight this computer must be handed over for custody to a designated event official during the rocket's flight and cannot be touched by a team member during the flight.
 Flight control systems carried onboard the rocket such as electronic or other forms of timers, altimeters, etc. that control duration in some safe manner are permitted.
-They may not use pyrotechnic charges (black powder, pyrodex, or small rocket motors).
+They may not use pyrotechnic charges (black powder, pyrodex, or small rocket motors) to deploy recovery systems.
 They may use burn-through wires or igniters.
 If they are designed to sense acceleration or deceleration of the rocket as the basis for starting an ignition or ejection sequence through an igniter or other trigger, then there is a great risk that they can trigger on the ground or in your hands if you drop or jog the rocket while carrying it.
 Such systems must have a power switch, plug, or other disconnect mechanism that permits you to maintain them in a completely "safe" configuration until they are placed on the launching pad, and will not be allowed to fly if they do not.